Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Experiments

-\paragraph{Prefixes under Scheduled Sampling} Figure~\ref{fig:ferenc_analysis_lrp} shows the source contributions for model-generated prefixes.
-Following the experimental setup of~\citet{DBLP:journals/corr/abs-2010-10907}, we pick 100 randomly chosen source-target pairs from each test set with the same length in the source and target and average all results.
-We use the Transformer model to quantify contributions since the implementation of LRP by~\citet{DBLP:journals/corr/abs-2010-10907} is tailored to this particular neural architecture.
-Figure~\ref{fig:ferenc_analysis_lrp} illustrates that at the beginning, MLE-trained models tend to use the source more, however, as the target prefix becomes longer, they rely less on the source and more on the prefix, given that $\!\sum\limits_{j=1}^{t-1}r_t(y_j)\!=\!1 - \sum\limits_{i}r_t(x_i)\!$~(Equation~\ref{eq:lrp_contrib}).
-This behaviour is in agreement with prior work that has attributed the increasing reliance on the prefix to teacher-forcing~\citep{wang-sennrich-2020-exposure, DBLP:journals/corr/abs-2010-10907}.
-Conversely, scheduled sampling, which mitigates exposure bias, promotes the usage of source information to generate a target token, as the decrease in the influence of source contributions is less drastic compared to MLE-trained models.
-This suggests that scheduled sampling results in models that tend to ignore the generated prefix more than MLE-trained models, thus confirming the hypothesis discussed in Section~\ref{sec:analysis-ss}.
-However, in contrast to~\citet{DBLP:journals/corr/Huszar15}, we argue that this is a positive outcome in the context of NMT: the model-generated prefix is often incorrect, but the source that is being translated does not change, therefore learning to rely on it more is a reasonable approach to alleviate exposure bias.
+\paragraph{Prefixes under Scheduled Sampling} Figure~\ref{fig:ferenc_analysis_lrp} shows the source contributions for the random and model-generated prefixes.
+Following the experimental setup of~\citet{DBLP:journals/corr/abs-2010-10907}, we randomly choose 100 source-target pairs from each test set with the same length in the source and target and average all results, as this renders the analyses of the contributions more reliable.
+Furthermore, we use the Transformer model to quantify contributions since the implementation of LRP by~\citet{DBLP:journals/corr/abs-2010-10907} is tailored to this particular neural architecture.
+Figure~\ref{fig:ferenc_analysis_lrp} illustrates that at the beginning, MLE-trained models tend to use the source more, however, as the target prefix becomes longer, they rely less on the source and more on the prefix (especially for the random prefixes), given that:

+This behavior is in agreement with prior work that has attributed the increasing reliance on the prefix to teacher-forcing~\citep{wang-sennrich-2020-exposure, DBLP:journals/corr/abs-2010-10907}.
+Conversely, scheduled sampling, which mitigates exposure bias, promotes the usage of source information to generate a target token, as the decrease in the influence of source contributions is less drastic compared to MLE-trained models across the two prefix types.
+This suggests that scheduled sampling results in models that tend to ignore the prefix more than MLE-trained models, thus confirming the hypothesis of~\citet{DBLP:journals/corr/Huszar15}.
+However, in contrast to~\citet{DBLP:journals/corr/Huszar15}, we argue that this is a positive outcome in the context of NMT, i.e.\ the model-generated prefix is often incorrect, but the source that is being translated does not change.
+Therefore, learning to rely on it more is a reasonable approach to alleviate exposure bias.